 When I started dating my husband I explained to him that I had little worries and that I never want him to ask me for anything.
 No money, no presents and no visa.
 If he wanted to come to the UK he would have to do so under his own steam.

-Simple answer is you don’t, you don’t know if this man is genuine, but it doesn’t matter if he is Turkish, any man, any where in the world can be out to scam you, just as any woman can be.
+The simple answer is you don’t, you don’t know if this man is genuine, but it doesn’t matter if he is Turkish, any man, anywhere in the world can be out to scam you, just as any woman can be.
+You don’t know whether he really loves you, and you might not even be sure whether you really love him.
+Go on a few dates with him, maybe wear some pheromones perfume, and see how he reacts.
+If he seems genuine, go for it.
+A genuine man is hard to come by, so hold on tight to him because love like that is precious.

 In the holiday resorts there will always be people out to con people, its the nature, if you have little or no money and you see people on holiday spending money like they have loads to spare, you might be inclined to try and get some, and not in an not honest way, its really called survival.